All data is current as of 2013, unless otherwise noted.

 Branch of government: judicial

-The independence of Connecticut’s public defense system is ensured through a seven-person commission appointed by diverse authorities: Governor, Chief Justice, Speaker of the House, Senate President Pro Tempore, and the House of Representatives Minority and Majority Leaders.
+The independence of Connecticut’s public defense system is ensured through the seven-person Public Defender Services Commission appointed by diverse authorities: Governor, Chief Justice, Speaker of the House, Senate President Pro Tempore, and the House of Representatives Minority and Majority Leaders.
 The commission oversees the Division of Public Defender Services, a judicial branch agency that oversees both primary and conflict defender services throughout the state.